Check The Calendar. It’s Time For Furnace Maintenance.

 With cold weather rapidly approaching, it’s a good idea to inspect your home heating system to make sure that it’s safe and in peak operating condition.

 Ideally, the furnace should be inspected by a heating professional at least once annually just before its initial start-up for the season.
 Many heating companies offer annual maintenance contracts, which accompany the purchase of a new furnace.
+You may search online if you need a recommendation for the best furnace repair in Arlington, TX.

 The first step in a furnace tune-up is filter replacement.
 Always be sure that the power is turned off to the unit before attempting repairs.
 The filter acts to protect the blower from airborne dust and dirt which would otherwise damage the motor.
 The filter also helps to reduce the amount of dust discharged throughout the house.
 When the filter becomes clogged it makes the furnace motor work harder and results in increased utility bills and decreased efficiency.